Kuuuube/Slimy_Scylla/docs/recommended_settings/recommended_settings.md

 # Recommended Settings

-Various sets of settings and their typical use cases.
+Various sets of settings and their functions.
 Listed in order of general usefulness.

 ## Subtle Smoothing